 Proper Testing Before Going Live

-Lastly, you want to test every single function that you’ve changed or added before relaunching the website.
+Lastly, you want to test every single function that you’ve changed or added before relaunching the website to ensure your SEO ranking won’t drop.
 Testing should be done during and after the redesign and development periods, as this will reveal the flaws that you need to focus on.

 Here are two ways to test out the functionalities implemented before the launch: